axelyamel/tcg-autotuning/README.md

 	axel.rivera at utah.edu

 Updates:

+	v0.625:Minor update to the Main function for errors handling, e.g. wrong file type.
+	       Added "-h" flag for help option.
+This flag show the new stuffs like specify compiler, compiler flags, among others.
+Everyting between brackets ([]) means that is the default value.
+	       Updated some bugs related to the annotation generator.
+	       Installer that use cx_freeze added for simplified use.

+	v0.62: Huge update in the structure.
+Support for multiple multiplications.
+       	       Increase the search space.
+Fixes on decision algorithm.
+Better object orientation implementations.
+Due to the massive update, the automatic Orio was removed temporary, as well the compiler specification.
+               Main file still a WIP.
+File type for input file changed from .m to .oct (output still .c).

 	v0.50: A tensor of order N can be used with other orders while it have the same data size (see example kernels/nek.m), only works for linearized access